Donavan McKinney

 Donavan McKinney (born June 16, 1992) is an American politician serving as a member of the Michigan House of Representatives since 2023, currently representing the 11th district.
-A member of the Democratic Party, McKinney is currently a candidate in the 2026 election for Michigan's 13th congressional district.
+A member of the Democratic Party and the Democratic Socialists of America, McKinney is the Democratic nominee for Michigan's 13th congressional district in 2026.

 Early life

-McKinney grew up on the east side of Detroit and attended Renaissance High School.
+McKinney was born and raised on the northeast side of Detroit near Seven Mile Road and Van Dyke Avenue and attended Renaissance High School.
+He relied on public transportation to get to school, spending five hours every day on the bus.
+He was mostly raised by his grandmother while his mother worked.
+His family moved 13 times while he was growing up, mostly due to evictions.

+McKinney earned a bachelor's degree in public policy from the University of Michigan in 2014.

+Early career

+McKinney worked as a legislative director in the Michigan Legislature, and then later in community engagement for the nonprofit Community Development Advocates of Detroit, before becoming an organizer for healthcare in the Michigan Service Employees International Union.
+In 2020, Governor Gretchen Whitmer appointed him to her Environmental Justice Council where he helped develop the pandemic plan to restore sewage service and water to Detroit residents via the $2 million Water Restart Grant Program and her statewide Water Reconnection Executive Order.

 Political career

+Michigan House of Representatives

-He was elected to the Michigan House of Representatives from the 14th district in the 2022 election.
+McKinney was elected to the Michigan House of Representatives from the 14th district in the 2022 election.

 Following court-mandated redistricting of the Detroit area, McKinney ran in the 11th district for the 2024 election, winning re-election.

-In April 2025, McKinney announced his candidacy for Michigan's 13th congressional district in the 2026 election, challenging incumbent Shri Thanedar.
-He is endorsed by Rashida Tlaib, the Justice Democrats, Senator Bernie Sanders, and the Michigan chapter of Service Employees International Union, of which McKinney is a former member.